ExMacro/hass_ensto_ble/README.md

 ![GitHub License](https://img.shields.io/github/license/ExMacro/hass_ensto_ble)
 [![Installs](https://img.shields.io/badge/dynamic/json?color=41BDF5&logo=home-assistant&label=installs&suffix=%20total&cacheSeconds=15600&url=https://analytics.home-assistant.io/custom_integrations.json&query=$.hass_ensto_ble.total)](https://github.com/ExMacro/hass_ensto_ble)

-# hass_ensto_ble
+# Hass Ensto BLE

-_Custom component to read and write data from Ensto BLE thermostats._
+Custom component to read and write data from Ensto BLE thermostats.

-## Note
+## Compatibility

-- Integration is tested on Raspberry PI 4, Home Assistant OS 16.3, Supervisor 2025.11.1, Core 2025.11.1.
+- **Tested environment:** Raspberry Pi 4, Home Assistant OS 16.3, Supervisor 2025.12.3, Core 2025.12.5
-- Integration tested with Ensto ELTE6-BT and ECO16BT thermostats but should work with all Ensto thermostat supporting the same BLE Interface Description.
+- **Supported devices:** Ensto ELTE6-BT, ECO16BT, and EPHE5-BT thermostats (should work with all Ensto thermostats supporting the same BLE Interface Description)
-- The integration works with multiple thermostats and ESP32 Bluetooth proxies.
+- **Multi-device support:** Works with multiple thermostats and ESP32 Bluetooth proxies
-- Integration is developed and tested only with Home Assistant OS.
-Other HA installation types are not guaranteed to work.
+- **Installation type:** Developed and tested only with Home Assistant OS.
+Other installation types are not guaranteed to work.

-- This is a hobby project under development.
+> **Note:** This is a hobby project under active development.

-## Troubleshooting
-### Pairing Issues
-Some users have needed additional pairing in the terminal to establish a Bluetooth connection.

-- In Home Assistant terminal, run bluetoothctl.
-You can continue entering commands while Bluetooth messages appear on screen.
-- If you added the thermostat to HA before and then paired it to another device, you will probably have to remove XX:XX:XX:XX:XX:XX first
-- First type trust XX:XX:XX:XX:XX:XX (replace with your device's MAC address)
-- Second type pair XX:XX:XX:XX:XX:XX (replace with your device's MAC address)
-- Set your Ensto BLE thermostat to pairing mode (blue light blinking)
-- Proceed adding the Ensto BLE thermostat in Home Assistant

-### Time Sync Issues
-Common cause for the thermostats to display incorrect internal time (e.g., years in the future or past) is weak or dead RTC backup battery.
-- See the device installation manual on replacing the CR1225 battery
-- Set correct time using the set_device_time service in Developer Tools after battery replacement

-## Known Limitations

-### Device Name Writing (Home Assistant OS 16.2+)
-Device name cannot be changed anymore via Home Assistant on systems using BlueZ 5.82 or newer (Home Assistant OS 16.2+).
-- BlueZ 5.82+ enforces strict Bluetooth standards and blocks client-side writes to GAP (Generic Access Profile) characteristics, including UUID 2A00 (Device Name).
-- Workaround is to use Ensto's official mobile application (iOS/Android) to change the device name.
-The integraion reads and displayes the device name in Home Assistant.

 ## Installation

-## HACS (Recommended)
+### HACS

-1. Search the repository `HASS Ensto BLE` from HACS default repositories
+1. Search for `HASS Ensto BLE` in HACS default repositories
-2. Download the latest release to HACS
+2. Download the latest release
-3. Restart HA
+3. Restart Home Assistant
-4. Go to Settings > Devices & services > Add Integration
+4. Navigate to **Settings → Devices & services → Add Integration**
 5. Search for "Hass Ensto BLE"

-## Manual installation
-1. Navigate to your Home Assistant configuration directory (where `configuration.yaml` is located)
-2. Create `custom_components/hass_ensto_ble` directory
-3. Download and place all repository files in the directory
-4. Restart Home Assistant
-5. Add integration via Settings > Devices & services

-## Setup Process
+## Initial Setup

+### Pairing a Thermostat

-1. Put thermostat in pairing mode (hold BLE reset button >0.5 seconds until blue LED blinks)
+1. Put the thermostat in pairing mode (hold BLE reset button >0.5 seconds until blue LED blinks)
 2. Select your thermostat from the discovered devices list
-3. Choose currency for energy calculations (stored in thermostat)

-## Add thermostat to UI
-1. Settings > Devices & services > Helpers > Create helper
-2. Generic thermostat
-    - Temperature sensor: Select floor or room temperature sensor which ever you prefer
-    - Actuator switch: "Boost Mode" -switch
-    - Cold/Hot tolerance: "0.5" is fine
-3. Next > Submit > Finish
-4. Add Thermostat card to UI using this new helper climate-entity

-## Supported functions
-### Setting heating mode
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Select a mode from the drop down menu.

-All Ensto BLE thermostats do not support all modes.

-Floor temperature min / max values are only used in the Combination heating mode.
-Boost power offset and vacation power offset are only used in the Power heating mode

-### Enable boost mode
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Set Boost duration in minutes
-3. Set Boost temperature offset (-20C to 20C) or boost power offset (-100% to 100%) if you're using Power heating mode
-4. Enable "Ensto Boost Mode"
-5. Sensor "Ensto Boost Remaining" will start counting from set boost time to zero and turn off automatically.

-### Enable adaptive temperature control
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Enable "Ensto Adaptive Temperature Control".
-Note!
-This is a simple switch to enable/disable adaptive temperature change on the device.

-### Change the floor sensor type
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Change the Floor sensor type from the drop down menu
-3. After a while, the thermostat will return a new temperature value based on the new floor sensor type

-### Set the device time
-1. Home Assistant shows a notification if the device time differs more than one minute from Home Assistant time
-2. Time is handled internally in UTC to ensure consistent operation across time zones
-3. To synchronize the time:
-   - Go to Developer Tools > Actions
-   - Select service `hass_ensto_ble.set_device_time`
-   - Select your thermostat's DateTime entity
-   - Click "PERFORM ACTION"
-4. Navigate to Settings > Devices & services > [Your thermostat]
-5. Verify that the DateTime sensor shows the correct local time
-6. The notification will automatically disappear once the time is synchronized

-The notification will automatically disappear once the time is synchronized.

-### Setting Daylight saving

-1. Navigate to Settings > Integrations > [Your Ensto thermostat] > Entities
-2. Find the Daylight Saving switch
-4. Turn the switch on or off as needed
-   - The device will automatically convert between UTC and local time based on this setting

-### Setting Floor Temperature Limits
-1. Navigate to Settings > Integrations > [Your Ensto thermostat] > Entities
-2. Find the Floor Min and Max Temperature
-3. Adjust as needed
-   - The minimum temperature must always be at least 8 degrees lower than the maximum limit
-   - These settings are only used in combination heating mode
-   - In other heating modes, the sensors will be disabled

-### Setting Room Sensor Calibration value
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find the Room Sensor Calibration number entity
-3. Set a value between -5.0°C and +5.0°C to calibrate the room temperature sensor
-   - Positive values increase the displayed temperature
-   - Negative values decrease the displayed temperature

-### Setting Heating Power
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find the Heating Power entity
-3. Adjust the power level

-Changes are stored in the thermostat's memory

-### Configuring Floor Area
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find the Floor Area entity
-3. Set the floor area

-Changes are stored in the thermostat's memory

-### Comprehensive Energy Monitoring
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find the power usage sensor.
-It includes the following information as attributes:
-   - Last 24 hour thermostat on/off ratio tracking
-   - Last 7-day thermostat on/off ratio tracking
-   - Last 12-month thermostat on/off ratio tracking
-   - Hourly floor and room temperature readings

-### Setting Vacation Mode
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find and configure the vacation end times
-3. Configure the vacation temperature offset (-20C to 20C) or vacation power offset (-100% to 100%) if you're using Power heating mode
-4. Enable the vacation mode switch.
-The thermostat will turn on the vacation mode on and off when the vacation start and end times are reached.

-Temperature and power offset values and date settings will automatically update in the UI.

-### Setting Calendar Mode
-1. Navigate to Settings > Devices & services > [Your thermostat]
-2. Find the Calendar Mode switch
-3. Enable to activate weekly scheduling, disable for manual control

-When calendar mode is enabled, the thermostat follows your programmed weekly schedule instead of manual temperature settings.
+3. Choose currency for energy calculations (stored in thermostat memory)

+### Adding Thermostat to Dashboard

+1. Navigate to **Settings → Devices & services → Helpers → Create helper**
+2. Select **Generic thermostat** and configure:
+   - **Temperature sensor:** Select floor or room temperature sensor
+   - **Actuator switch:** Select "Boost Mode" switch
+   - **Cold/Hot tolerance:** 0.5 is recommended
+3. Click **Next → Submit → Finish**
+4. Add a Thermostat card to your dashboard using the new climate entity

+## Features

+### Heating Mode

+Configure the thermostat's heating mode.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Heating mode** selector
+3. Select a mode from the dropdown menu

+**Available modes** (not all thermostats support all modes):
+- **Floor** – Floor sensor based heating (ECO16 only)
+- **Room** – Room sensor based heating
+- **Combination** – Combined floor and room sensors (ECO16 only)
+- **Power** – Direct power control

+> **Note:** Floor temperature min/max values are only used in Combination mode.
+Boost power offset and vacation power offset are only used in Power mode.

+### Boost Mode

+Temporarily increase the temperature for a specified duration.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Configure the following:
+   - **Boost duration** – Duration in minutes
+   - **Boost temperature offset** – Offset from -20°C to +20°C (or **Boost power offset** from -100% to +100% in Power mode)
+3. Enable the **Boost mode** switch
+4. The **Boost remaining** sensor shows the countdown to zero, then automatically disables

+### Adaptive Temperature Control

+Enable the thermostat's built-in adaptive temperature adjustment.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Adaptive temperature control** switch
+3. Toggle on or off as needed

+### Daylight Saving

+Configure automatic daylight saving time adjustments.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Daylight saving** switch
+3. Toggle on or off as needed

+The device automatically converts between UTC and local time based on this setting.

+### Device Time Synchronization

+Synchronize the thermostat's internal clock with Home Assistant.

+Home Assistant shows a notification if the device time differs by more than one minute.

+1. Navigate to **Developer Tools → Actions**
+2. Select service `hass_ensto_ble.set_device_time`
+3. Select your thermostat's DateTime entity as target
+4. Click **Perform action**
+5. Verify the **Date and time** sensor shows the correct local time

+The notification disappears automatically once synchronized.

+> **Note:** Time is handled internally in UTC to ensure consistent operation across time zones.

+### Floor Sensor Type

+Change the floor sensor type for accurate temperature readings (ECO16 only).

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Floor sensor type** selector
+3. Select the appropriate sensor type from the dropdown menu

+The thermostat will return updated temperature values based on the new sensor type.

+### Floor Temperature Limits

+Configure minimum and maximum floor temperature limits (ECO16 only, Combination mode).

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Floor temperature min** and **Floor temperature max** entities
+3. Adjust values as needed

+**Constraints:**
+- Minimum must be at least 8°C lower than maximum
+- These settings are only active in Combination heating mode
+- Entities are disabled in other heating modes

+### Room Sensor Calibration

+Calibrate the room temperature sensor for accurate readings.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Room sensor calibration** entity
+3. Set a value between -5.0°C and +5.0°C

+Positive values increase the displayed temperature; negative values decrease it.

+### Heating Power

+Configure the thermostat's heating power rating for energy calculations.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Heating power** entity
+3. Set your thermostat's actual power rating (e.g., 900W)

+This value is stored in the thermostat's memory and enables power consumption monitoring.

+### Floor Area

+Configure the heated floor area for reference (ECO16 only).

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Floor area** entity
+3. Set the floor area in square meters

+This value is stored in the thermostat's memory.

+### Energy Monitoring

+Monitor power usage and historical data.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Power usage** sensor

+The sensor includes the following attributes:
+- Last 24-hour thermostat on/off ratio
+- Last 7-day thermostat on/off ratio
+- Last 12-month thermostat on/off ratio
+- Hourly floor and room temperature history

+### Real-Time Power Consumption

+Monitor real-time power consumption and track energy usage.

+**Setup:**

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Set your thermostat's power rating in the **Heating power** entity
+3. The **Current power** sensor becomes available showing:
+   - Full heating power when the relay is ON
+   - 0W when the relay is OFF

+### Vacation Mode

+Schedule a vacation period with reduced temperature.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Configure the following:
+   - **Vacation start** and **Vacation end** – Date and time
+   - **Vacation temperature offset** – Offset from -20°C to +20°C (or **Vacation power offset** from -100% to +100% in Power mode)
+3. Enable the **Vacation mode** switch

+The thermostat automatically activates and deactivates vacation mode at the configured times.

+### Calendar Mode

+Enable weekly scheduling for automated temperature control.

+1. Navigate to **Settings → Devices & services → [Your thermostat]**
+2. Find the **Calendar mode** switch
+3. Toggle on to activate weekly scheduling, off for manual control

+When enabled, the thermostat follows programmed weekly schedules instead of manual temperature settings.

 #### Reading Calendar Programs

-1. Navigate to Developer Tools > Actions
+1. Navigate to **Developer Tools → Actions**
 2. Select service `hass_ensto_ble.get_calendar_day`
-3. Select any of your thermostat's sensor entities
+3. Select any of your thermostat's sensor entities as target
-4. Enter day number (1=Monday, 7=Sunday)
+4. Enter the day number (1=Monday, 7=Sunday)
-5. Click "PERFORM ACTION"
+5. Click **Perform action**

-#### Programming Calendar Days
+#### Writing Calendar Programs

-1. Navigate to Developer Tools > Actions
+1. Navigate to **Developer Tools → Actions**
 2. Select service `hass_ensto_ble.set_calendar_day`
-3. Select any of your thermostat's sensor entities
+3. Select any of your thermostat's sensor entities as target
-4. Configure the day and programs (up to six):
+4. Configure the day and up to six programs:

 ```yaml
 - start_hour: 6